apmuthu/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.179 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LAST CHANGES in 0.1791 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-- New layout for html emails
-- Few adaptions on french translation
+- New function to move reservations on other dates
-- Bugfix on timecontrol with close time after 24:00
+- Bugfix on dayoff settings in outlet form

-DATABASE ADD in 0.179 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+DATABASE ADD in 0.1791 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-See documentation/database_update.sql for a small database addition for table 'properties'.
+No database changes.

 INSTALLATION
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=